neutrons/histogram-dev/packages/histogram/docs/sphinx/intro.rst

 Introduction
 ============

-The histogram package provides a simple yet fundamental data structure for scientific computing: histogram.
+The histogram `python <http://python.org>`_ package provides a simple yet fundamental data structure for scientific computing: histogram.
 A histogram object is a container of axes, data, and error bars.
 With this package, you can create histograms, take slices of them,